 The Council WILL NOT DO THE RESEARCH FOR YOU.
 You'll have to take off a day or two and perform the research yourself.
 They are not equipped to do much more than to file the reports...and that's behind a few months, truth be told, in most Councils.
 Automation is supposed to help out, which is why National told Councils not to continue keeping paper copies.

-Good thing that Councils don't always listen to what National says, because the software program to replace all of those paper copies, called ScoutNet2000 back then and now just called "ScoutNet", is not effective and does not provide the information needed by the Councils...A new version was released in 2010 with updated being released in 2014.
+Good thing that Councils don't always listen to what National says, because the software program to replace all of those paper copies, called ScoutNet2000 back then and now just called "ScoutNet", is not effective and does not provide the information needed by the Councils...A new version was released in 2014 and has been updated in 2018.

 After you've checked your local paper and your Council office, if you still feel you have "holes" in your search, ask your Council Scout Executive to provide you the address of the Region that serves your Council.
 Write a letter to the Associate Regional Director, requesting copies of Eagle Scout advancement reports for your unit.
 Be VERY SPECIFIC with the unit number, community name, Council name and number -- those are the elements under how the Region maintains those records.
 And BE PATIENT.
 Such a search takes a few MONTHS, and it's not on their "high priority list" of tasks to do.
 They do it only as a service to your Council...so MAKE SURE that your Council Scout Executive gets a copy of your letter to the Region as well.
 Nothing makes a Council Scout Executive mad or irritated than a Scouter writing to their Region or to National WITHOUT AT LEAST giving the Council the benefit of answering the question FIRST.